 In applying the accounting policies set out in Note 1, the Partnership has had to make certain judgements about complex transactions or those involving uncertainty about future events.

 The critical judgements made in the Annual Accounts are:

 - There is high degree of uncertainty about future levels of funding for local government.
 The Partnership has determined that this uncertainty is not yet sufficient to provide an indication that the Partnership's assets might be impaired as a result of a need to reduce service provision; - Local Government Pension Scheme Guaranteed minimum pension (GMP).
 The interim solution to avoid inequalities between men and women's benefits following the introduction of the Single State Pension in 2016 resulted in a recalculation of pension liabilities for the estimated impact of GMP indexation changes.
-The Partnership's actuary's understanding is that the further Lloyd's ruling is unlikely to have a significant impact on the pension obligations of a typical employer.
-As the historic individual member data required to assess an impact is not readily available, the Partnership's actuary has not made any allowance for this within the pension liability calculation; - Local Government Pension Scheme (LGPS) McCloud judgement.
-An allowance for the estimated impact of the McCloud judgement was included within the 31 March 2021 valuation position.
-The impact was calculated based on the eligibility criteria of being included within the proposed solution for the McCloud judgement (i.e. any active member who was a participant in the Fund as at 1 April 2012 will be given the greater of the final salary pension or CARE pension upon retirement).
-The McCloud allowance is therefore included in the 31 March 2022 pension liability; - The Goodwin case judgement, in respect of deemed discrimination in spousal transfer on death of a member, may also result in the potential increasing of the pension liabilities.
-Whilst there is still uncertainty surrounding the potential remedy to the Goodwin judgement, the Partnership's actuary has undertaken analysis to understand the potential impact of implementing a solution to correct the past underpayment of spouses' benefits.
-The approximate impact of this is very small for a typical Fund (c 0.1-0.2% of obligations).
-The Partnership's actuary does not believe there are sufficient grounds to apply an additional adjustment to account for this; - The Walker and O'Brien court cases may impact on future LGPS benefits.
+The Partnership's actuary has allowed for the impact of full GMP indexation in the calculation of the latest funding valuation results.
+The funding valuation results are used as the starting point for the accounting roll-forward calculations and therefore an allowance for full GMP indexation is included in the accounting disclosure; - GMP equalisation historical transfers (Further Lloyd's ruling) the Partnership's actuary has advised this further ruling is unlikely to have a significant impact on the pension obligations of a typical employer.
+The historic individual member data needed to assess the impact is not readily available.
+As a result, no allowance has been made for this within the actuary's calculations. - Local Government Pension Scheme (LGPS) McCloud and Sargeant cases.
+Where an allowance was made for the McCloud case in 2021/22, the actuary has made no further adjustment to the 2022/23 Result Schedule.
+No explicit additional adjustment for the McCloud case has been added to the current service cost for 2022/23 or the projected service cost for 2023/24. - The Goodwin case judgement in respect of deemed discrimination in spousal transfer on death of a member, may also result in the potential increasing of the pension liabilities.
+The actuary has carried out analysis to understand the potential impact of implementing a solution to correct the past underpayment of spouses' benefits.
+The remedy is still uncertain but the potential impact has been estimated to be very small.
+The actuary does not believe it is necessary or appropriate to make an adjustment to account for this at the moment.

+The Walker and O'Brien court cases may impact on future LGPS benefits.
 The Partnership's actuary understands these are unlikely to be significant judgements in terms of impact on the pension obligations of a typical employer.
 As a result, and until further guidance is released from the relevant governing bodies in the LGPS, no allowance has been made for the potential remedies for these judgements.